jgoodhcg/chorechart/README.md

  - [ ] rename pass to password people table
  - [ ] refactor db/col names to use `-` instead of `_` (add escaping `"quotes"`)
  - [ ] take off unique constraint on household names
- - [ ] change chart table to use living situation id instead of household and person id
  - [ ] add on delete cascade clause
  - [ ] add a first/last name to the people table
  - [ ] constraint for no duplicate names on chores per household